Prince Edward Island Criminal Code Review Board

 When is a person found not criminally responsible?

 A judge may find an accused person not criminally responsible if satisfied that the accused committed the criminal offence and, due to a mental disorder, the accused was unable to know or understand what they were doing, or understand that the offence was wrong.
 Although the accused is found to have committed the act, there is no conviction.
 In this situation, the court may grant the accused an absolute discharge or refer the case to the Review Board for a disposition hearing within 45 to 90 days.
 The board must hold a hearing to review the status of the accused at least once every 12 months until an absolute discharge is granted.

 Review Board hearings are usually open to the public and victims have the right to attend hearings.
 However, the Review Board may close the hearing to the public if it is in the interests of the accused and not contrary to the public Interest.

 Generally, hearings are held at the Sir Louis Henry Davies Courthouse in Charlottetown, PEI.

 How often are hearings held?

-Hearings are held once a month, usually the third Friday of the month.
+Hearings are held once per month.

 Who are the usual parties to a hearing?